Radio Azadi: Media environment in Afghanistan

 Radio Free Europe / Radio Liberty journalists in Afghanistan are under constant threat of intimidation from warlords, the Taliban, and other extremists.
 Attempts have also been made to tighten media control in the name of "respect for Islamic values."
 Concurrently, the number of private television and radio stations has grown in Afghanistan, leading to increased competition among media operating in the country.

 History

 Radio Free Europe / Radio Liberty first launched this service on October 1, 1985, during the Soviet invasion of Afghanistan (1979–1989).
 Its purpose was "to bring objective and uncensored news and information to the population and resistance forces of Soviet-occupied Afghanistan."
 The service initially consisted of twice-weekly thirty-minute broadcasts in Dari and later expanded to hour-long broadcasts five days a week in Pashto and Dari.
 Radio Free Afghanistan was the first expansion of RFE/RL's broadcast area in thirty years.
 Broadcasts stopped in 1993 for budgetary purposes and began again in 2001 following the U.S. Invasion of Afghanistan.
 Congress authorized the appropriation of eight million dollars in operating costs for FY 2002 and nine million dollars in capital costs that would fund the construction of a new shortwave transmitter in Kuwait.

+After the Taliban takeover of Afghanistan in 2021, the radio had voiced highly critical views of the Taliban.
+It highlighted issues regarding women's rights and had spoken in opposition of religious fundamentalism.